Average cost of espresso

 How the heck do you guys get 17g in a 14g basket?
 Do you guys just fill the basket and tamp the heap or just grind it fine enough to tamp with very little force putting more in the basket?

 Every coffee house I help setup or the ones who ask for additional training, the first thing I mention to buy is a gram scale.
 It never hurts to measure how much your putting in the basket.
-Yes there will be some waste but if your dumping in more then 14g then your throwing money down the drain.Have you ever walked through the isle of your local grocer and smelled the death of a dying bean?
+Yes there will be some waste but if your dumping in more then 14g then your throwing money down the drain.Have you ever walked through the aisle of your local grocer and smelled the death of a dying bean?

 The LM style baskets are 15 g baskets really.
 We have a straight walled double basket on our Synesso.
 I just grind and dose as needed for the espresso, and generally have a few mm left after tamping to allow for puck expansion.